LuisdelaVega/MatchUp/README.md

         }

 ## One Event [/matchup/events/{event}{?date,location}]
-Act on a specific event in the system.
+Act on a specific Event in the system.
 Like in the real world, Events have names, a start date, and a location where it will be carried out.
 These aspects of Events are used to find the details of a desired Event